sagiegurari/simple-oracledb/README.md

 Enables to run multiple oracle operations in a single transaction.<br>
 This function basically allows to automatically commit or rollback once all your actions are done.<br>
 Actions are basically javascript functions which get a callback when invoked, and must call that callback with error or result.<br>
-All provided actions are executed in parallel.<br>
+All provided actions are executed in parallel unless options.sequence=true is provided.<br>
 Once all actions are done, in case of any error in any action, a rollback will automatically get invoked, otherwise a commit will be invoked.<br>
 Once the rollback/commit is done, the provided callback will be invoked with the error (if any) and results of all actions.<br>
 When calling any connection operation (execute, insert, update, ...) the connection will automatically set the autoCommit=false and will ignore the value provided.<br>